gpjalocha/hill_making_utilities/README.md

 ## Requirements

 All of the scripts are written in python 3.
-For installing python on your OS please follow this [instruction](https://realpython.com/installing-python/)
+For installing python on your OS please follow this [instruction](https://realpython.com/installing-python/). **While installing on windows, select `add to PATH` option to be able to launch `python` command from cmd**

 ### Installing required packages